Sahil302002/HR-Attendance-Analysis-Dashboard/README.md

     - Train the HR team (especially Pinali) on how to use Excel and the new system for self-service reporting and analysis.
     - Provide clear documentation to ensure that they can easily understand and navigate the reports and insights.

-    Dataset used in this project
+Dataset used in this project <a href = "Attendance Sheet 2022-2023_Masked.xlsx">Attendance Sheet Dataset</a>

 # **Goals of the Project:**